Climont: Geology

 Climont is a mound bearing witness to sandstone of the Triassic, a vestige resulting from effective erosion pushed onto the pedestal of Permian sandstone.
 This latter formation basically corresponds to the post-Hercynian peneplain characteristic of the Primary era.
 In the Saales col, whose flat horizons appear as a peneplain to the eye, there is similarity between the mounds of Climont, Voyemont, Houssot or the hills which continue from Ormont, all to a greater or lesser extent released by erosion.
 Note that the final and most recent erosion has arisen from the enclosing faults, which emerged transverse to the Alsatian rift and stretch out towards the Saint-Dié area.
 They have also induced the collapse of Ormont and are active today, creating the sharp relief of the sandstone massif.

 The countryside of Climont, shaped at the level of deep layers, is effectively an isthmus between the Permian basin of Saint-Dié and lLe Villé.

 The sandstone mass of Climont is neither strongly nor deeply fissured, which has made it resistant to erosion.

 The waters on a conical prominence to the west descend via a waterfall towards Le Hang, forming the source of the Bruche.
 Beneath Le Hang, a dam has allowed a pond to form.
 Filled by the copious waters in the spring season, it was partially emptied by a floating of lost logs towards Schirmeck et Strasbourg before 1890.

 To the west of the hamlet of Climont, going towards Colroy-la-Grande, are the oldest rocks in the Vosges, in the shape of a blade of stones observable at the surface over about 100 meters.
 These "formations of scales" belong to an old Precambrian pedestal; they are characterized by the shales of Le Villé dating to over 600 million years in the past.
 These formations, submitted to intense pressures, friction and crushing by the action of faults, contain gneiss with amphibole and garnet, known as Climont gneiss, but also syenitic granite.
-These crushed rocks or myelonites witness to an ancient metamorphism which occurred well before the shale deposits of Le Villé.
+These crushed rocks or mylonites witness to an ancient metamorphism which occurred well before the shale deposits of Le Villé.